CICCIOSGAMINO/openweather-apis/README.md

 + Version 2.1.0 minor fix (no code impact)
 + Version 2.1.5 minor fix (no code impact)
 + Version 3.0.0 Removed ResponseCode function (useless)
++ Version 3.3.0 get the rain in present in getSmartJSON

 ## Installation
 Like all node packages, install and mange operation are done by npm (use the -s if you want save